marcinweryk/logcollector/README.md

 Easy and simple way to find the files hidden on your computer.

-Small project that supposed to be only for collecting can now be used to collect all files types or names from the computer.
+Small project that supposed to be only for logs collecting can now be used to collect all files types or names from the computer.

 Currently still plenty of bugs (working on improvements)